 Ironies of Introverts

-Shithouse has two kinds of introverts.
+“Shithouse” has two kinds of introverts.
 One who is overly emotional, and the other who is avoiding all the emotions.
-Alex is a guy who is still stuck with an orthodox interpretation of love and sex.
+Alex is a guy who is still stuck with an orthodox interpretation of love and intimacy.
 For him, it is something you don’t do with everyone.
 It’s for someone special.
 For Maggie, she just wants to be around people because she is afraid of being alone and all by herself.
 Alex is actually quite good at being isolated but he doesn’t like it.
 Thus, at the centre of the narrative, we focus on two complex introverts who are just coping up and growing up.

-Majority of Coming of Age drama romance begins with sex and love catches up later, if it wants to.
+Majority of Coming of Age drama romance begins with physical intimacy and love catches up later, if it wants to.
 For Alex, it should be gradual and natural.
 He doesn’t want to push it in.
 He gets attached to people and it’s not bad at all.
 It is when he sleeps with Maggie, he thinks, there is something substantial between them.
 Alex in his overexcitement stalks her, tries to talk to her, the next day, but she ignores him.
 For her, it was a one-time thing.

 Personally, I never understood a one-time thing.
 You kissed or hugged someone.
 How can you literally forget that?
 I think I am biased towards Alex’s situation but it does feel more real and human.
 When Maggie ignores Alex and sleeps with someone else, Alex is demented.
 He misses her mother and his home more.
 Alex feels, “maybe love and attachment has no place in modern love.
-It’s just about sex and validation.”
+It’s just about physical intimacy and validation.”

 But it isn’t that Alex is totally correct.
 He is flawed too.
 He has a problem in letting things go.
 It is visible in his character and attached to his past.
 For Maggie, her search for validation is because of absent parents who were never there for her love and support.
 Thus, now she looks out that in men, but college men, they are just horny.
 So she has accepted the fact that she gives away her body to be desired by them.
 It happens with us.
 It is visible in today’s society and particularly among teenagers.
 We go to extreme lengths to cure our loneliness, but that is not a cure at all.
 It is just an escape.
 Both Alex and Maggie were looking for an escape and that is why they connected with each other.